 - Half Float Precision

-Load the image as having only a Bit Depth of 16 bits per channel instead of 32 bits which saves memory.
+Load the image with a bit depth of only 16 bits per channel instead of 32, which saves memory.

 - View as Render

-Applies color transform when displaying this image on the screen.
+Apply the color management settings when displaying this image on the screen.